Dear Corporate Marketing People,

 2. So not Bigotsville, Deep South.
 LGBT discrimination is not restricted to politically conservative places.

 3. This is why it’s a big deal when the government says bakeries have the right to not bake cakes for gay weddings.
 Believe me, the LGBT community is not fighting to keep discriminatory bakeries in business.
 Rather, we’re looking at the past and noticing the social consequences of sanctioned commercial discrimination.

 4. GASP! *pearl clutch* You mean the police were brutalizing marginalized members of the society they pledged to protect and serve…for personal gain?
 Yep.
 Welcome to the reality of policing in integrated populations since *checks notes* forever.

 Pride is a joyous occasion, and thank you for coming, but your attendance at a birthday party does not show solidarity.

 You know what shows solidarity?
 Showing up to a funeral.

 June 12: A guy walks in with a gun and starts shooting up the place.
 49 people die.

 What did your company do the Monday after that happened?

-Did your company do anything besides ignore the fact that the whole thing had happened?
+Or did your company, like my company, ignore the fact that the whole thing had happened?